saziaa/Sales-Prediction-for-Pharmaceutical-Distribution-Companies-by-Time-Series-Analysis/README.md

 # cloud_nine
-Sales prediction for pharmaceutical distribution companies by time series analysis Created three time series models for the sales prediction of pharmaceutical distribution companies
+Created three time series models named SARIMA, SVR and Prophet for the sales prediction of pharmaceutical distribution companies.
+Dataset was downloaeded from Kaggle provided by Milan Zdravković.

+# Code used:
+Python 3.9